Inylschek/plista-web-search/README.md

 Then navigate to
 http://localhost:8080/

+Unfortunately an error occurs when running jetty, if the org.scalatest dependency is in the pom.xml This dependency has been commented out, however to run the tests,

+mvn test

+, you first need to uncomment this dependency.
+Sorry :(

 To scrape a site, enter it in the scrape field and press enter To search a site, enter the full text term in the search field and press enter